Last updated on April 15th, 2026 at 01:13 am

 Have Lunch at Uje Oil

-After a couple of hours exploring the old town and climbing up the bell tower, it’s time for a fantastic lunch at Uje Oil, a family-run olive oil bar and restaurant in the heart of the atmospheric old town!
+After a couple of hours exploring the old town and climbing up the bell tower, I recommend stopping for a fantastic lunch at Uje Oil, a family-run olive oil bar and restaurant in the heart of the atmospheric old town!

 Stroll Along Riva Promenade

-After lunch or drinks, find your way back through Diocletian’s Palace and the Peristyle, where you’ll exit at the main Bronze Gate to the Riva and start of the gorgeous promenade, which leads you to Marjan Hill, this is my favourite place for strolling, it’s much more breezy and less intense than the Palace!
+From Uje Oil, find your way back through Diocletian’s Palace and the Peristyle, where you’ll exit at the main Bronze Gate to the beautiful Riva, which leads to Marjan Hill, I love strolling along here with the sea breeze – and it’s less intense than the Palace!

-Split’s Riva is super attractive and lined with grand Venetian buildings, palm trees and snazzy restaurant terraces, there’s always a real buzz in the air and aside from the restaurants, there’s also sunny benches to sit and gaze at the sea – without paying for anything – see below pic!
+Split’s Riva is super attractive and lined with grand Venetian buildings, palm trees and snazzy restaurant terraces, there’s always a real buzz in the air and aside from the restaurants, there’s also sunny benches to sit and gaze at the horizon – see the pic below!

 Visit Colourful Republic Square

-Before you reach Marjan Hill, take a walk around Republic Square to the right (also known as Trg Republike) you can’t miss this huge space, especially as the colourful buildings really stand out, infact it wouldn’t look out of place in Italy!
+Before you reach Marjan Hill at the end of the Riva, take a walk around Republic Square to the right (also known as Trg Republike) you can’t miss this huge space, especially as the colourful buildings really stand out, it wouldn’t look out of place in Italy!

 Walk Up Marjan Hill Viewpoint

-At this point in your Split itinerary, you will have already done plenty of walking around the main sights, but this viewpoint at the end is well worth making the extra bit of effort for, it’s one of my favourite tranquil spots of the city!
+At this point in your Split itinerary, you will have already done plenty of walking around the main sights, but the viewpoint at leafy Marjan Hill is well worth making the extra bit of effort for, it’s the best panoramic views over the city and harbour and also one of my favourite areas to stay in Split!

-From the Riva, you can get to the top of Marjan Hill viewpoint in 10-15 minutes, depending on how many stops you make to take photos, there are views the whole way – and the sounds of birds and crickets, that’s something you don’t get in the old town!
+From the Riva, you can get to the top of Marjan Hill viewpoint in 10-15 minutes, depending on how many stops you make to take photos and there’s a restaurant, Vidilica Terrace, where you can reward yourself with a spritz – don’t miss this off your itinerary, it’s one of the best things to do in Split!

 Early Evening Drinks At Olive Tree

-After a little pre-drink at Olive Tree and all that walking in the daytime you are probably ravenous!
-I recommend a nice evening meal at Zoi, which is also on the Riva, but a rooftop terrace this time and one of the few in town – compared to Dubrovnik, there’s hardly any rooftops at all!
+For the first evening of your 3 days in Split, I recommend Zoi restaurant, which is also on the Riva and has a romantic rooftop terrace and is one of the few in town – compared to Dubrovnik Old Town, there’s hardly any rooftop space at all!

-But as this is one of the few, and it’s your first night, this elegant terrace is the perfect place to enjoy a bit of Split hospitality away from the bustle and usual tourist restaurants.
-At Zoi, you’ll be presented with options from a set three-course menu.
-I loved the risotto – order it if it’s still on the menu and being on the coast, this restaurant specialises in fish dishes.
+But as it’s your first night, an elegant terrace is the perfect place to enjoy a bit of Split hospitality and quality Mediterranean and Croatian dishes (and incredible risotto) away from the bustle and usual tourist restaurants.
 You’ll have to reserve a table on the terrace, this restaurant is popular!

 3 Days In Split Itinerary: Day 2